-Weekly Evaluation Form (student initiated)

-Student Clinical Evaluation of Psychomotor and Affective Form
+Weekly Evaluation Form Student Final Clinical Evaluation Internship Checklists

-Checklists

 Evaluations

 Students are required to initiate (non-graded) weekly evaluations during their internship for the purpose of receiving timely feedback concerning performance.
 If a student fails to submit weekly evaluations, points will be deducted on the Student Clinical Evaluation of Psychomotor and Affective Abilities Evaluation.
 In the event a submitted Weekly Evaluation form is missing from their folder, the student is responsible for providing their copy for submission as documentation.
 Students will receive accurate feedback on their performance.
 The Program Director, Student Coordinator, and student receive copies.
 If weekly evaluations are less than satisfactory, counseling and assistance is provided by the Program Director, Clinical Coordinator, staff, or school counselor.
 Counseling sessions are documented and placed in the student's record.
 The student is expected to progressively improve from week to week.
 A lack of improvement will result in Corrective Action.
 Second semester students should show additional maturity and improvements in performance.